 During the film, I asked students to list the acts of resistance they saw (see box).
 I wanted them to be able to identify how often the characters worked for change and how even the littlest acts can add up to great change.
-Their list included Esperanza standing on the picket line when her husband Ramón told her not to, Ramón telling the company man he wanted his workers to be safe, women asking to vote at the union meeting, Ramón refusing to strike a police officer after being hit, townspeople returning the furniture to a house after an eviction, women demanding food in jail, the son skipping school to stay with the picketers and forming a kid brigade.
-Students noticed that what most of the characters were doing was standing up for what they thought was right and speaking out.
-"They are fighters and do what they recognize that change-makers aren't always impressive heroic figures, but ordinary people like themselves, doing small things for a bigger cause.
+Their list included Esperanza standing on the picket line when her husband Ramón told her not to, Ramón telling the company man he wanted his workers to be safe, women asking to vote at the union meeting, Ramón refusing to strike a police officer after being hit, townspeople returning the furniture to a that what most of the characrecognize that change-makers aren't always impressive heroic figures, but ordinary people like themselves, doing small things for a bigger cause.
 I asked them to explain what they had in common with any of the characters.